semeion/handshake-cracker/README.md

 Installation on Arch Linux
 --------------------------

-If you are using __Arch Linux__ (Manjaro, BlackArch, etc) do not need to install manually, copy the `PKGBUILD` file to a directory in a directory and type:
+If you are using __Arch Linux__ (Manjaro, BlackArch, etc) do not need to install manually, copy the `PKGBUILD` file in a directory and type:

    `makepkg -sri`